tomjoht/learnapidoc/_docs/the_writing_process/docapis_reviewing.md

 ## General strategies for reviewing content {#strategies}

 This section lists general strategies for the review process.

-{: .tip}
-Hopefully, you've already set up some review session times with various stakeholders.
+Before we jump into this, hopefully you've already set up some review session times with various stakeholders.
 If not, try to get time on their calendars now rather than later.
 It doesn't matter whether you have a draft to review or not.
 Book the reviews to reserve a spot on the reviewers' calendars.

 ### Review strategies that don't work {#strategies_that_fail}

 I've tried different processes for reviewing content, and I have more or less realized what works and doesn't.
 Here's what *doesn't work*:

 * Sending a general email to a group of people asking them to review content.
 * Asking people to review large amounts of content at once.
 * Asking people to come to a review meeting having read the content beforehand.
 * Scheduling meetings with all the necessary reviewers together at the same time.